 The Domestics is Familiar But Fun Dystopian Fare

-On the one hand, The Domestics is a fairly derivative post-apocalyptic horror film that misses on an opportunity to deliver some ‘bigger-picture’ commentary on the current American social landscape.
-Its concept of American survivors divided into tribal factions presented a chance to remark on the divisive times in which we’re living, but The Domestics is more interested in telling a smaller story.
-In this regard, The Domestics is a fun, violent thriller that should satisfy most genre fans until The First Purge is released..
+On the one hand, The Domestics is a derivative dystopian horror film.
+It misses on an opportunity to deliver some ‘bigger-picture’ commentary on the current American social landscape.
+That idea of American survivors divided into tribal factions presented a chance to remark on the divisive times in which we’re living.
+Instead The Domestics seemed more interested in telling a smaller story.
+In this regard, The Domestics is a fun, violent thriller that should satisfy most genre fans until The First Purge is released.

 THE PROFESSOR’S FINAL GRADE: B